PeterCamilleri/mysh/README.md

   Command History below.
   * $ to access or update mysh variables.
 For more information see Shell Variables below.
+  * % to execute a command and then display the elapsed execution time.
   * = to evaluate an expression of Ruby code.
 For more information see Ruby Expressions below.
   * ? to access the mysh help subsystem.
 For more information see Shell Help